nhnminh1409/interview-recorder-website/README.md

 ## 2.3 Token Authentication

 - Each candidate has a unique token
-- Token checks:
+- Token check for existence
-  1. Existence
-  2. Not expired
-  3. Not used
-- If invalid → redirect to error page
+- If invalid → return
 - Token logs:
-  - CPU visited
+  - Log IP
   - Browser info
   - Device type